-In addition, older research suggests that lysine may reduce the number of occurrences of this infection and decrease healing time.
-For example, a small study from 2005 showed that lysine sped up the healing process for 87 percent of participants, shortening the average time from 21 days to 6 days for these people.
+In addition, suggests that lysine may reduce the number of occurrences of this infection and decrease healing time.
+For example, a showed that lysine sped up the healing process for 87 percent of participants, shortening the average time from 21 days to 6 days for these people.

 Lysine is available as an oral supplement and a cream.

 To treat a cold sore infection, apply lysine cream to the affected area every two hours for 11 days.

 To manage cold sore infections, the recommended dosage for oral supplements is 1 gram three times daily.
 To help prevent them, the dosage is 1 gram daily.